tnishi0/projection_based_clustering/README.md

-# Clustering Algorithm based on Projections and Visual Analytics Approach
+# Clustering algorithm based on projections and visual analytics approach

 In this project, I developed a new clustering algorithm that combines the visual pattern recognition ability of humans with the power of automated processing.
 The figure below illustrates the algorithm: